The precursor to turntables, mixers and the DJ controller- the Chronophone

 The Chronophone used a neat system of air pressure valves to drive the turntables.
 A single motor was employed, but an air hose with valves for each platter allowed a switching system to direct power to the one that was to be played, thus ‘cross-fading’ between them.
 The first DJ controller?
 Perhaps…

 The Chronograph may have a little more visual impact, but the modern DJ Controller is, well, a bit more portable and a bit more functional.
-Take the Numark N4 controller, for example.
-Full, 4-deck control with two touch sensitive platters, balanced outputs, and complete with Serato Intro software.
-The N4 would fit in a backpack along with a laptop.
+Take the Native Instruments Traktor Kontrol S4, for example.
+Full, 4-deck control with two touch sensitive platters, balanced outputs, and complete with Traktor Pro software.
+The S4 would fit in a backpack along with a laptop.
 Amazing stuff, but then it is 102 years younger…

 Get the latest news and announcements via our free newsletter (see above).